lucasjeaybizot/Slideshow2025/README.md

 ## Overview & Inventory
  This repository contains the code necessary to generate the figures of the preprint https://doi.org/10.31219/osf.io/ghs95.
 Data for that goes along with this code is available at https://osf.io/wm95q/ (DOI 10.17605/OSF.IO/WM95Q).<br><br>

- For all components to run you should have MATLAB with fieldtrip installed, Python 3 and the software singularity (version 3.4.1).<br>
+ For all components to run you should have MATLAB (preferred 2023b) with fieldtrip installed (preferred 20240129), Python 3 (preferred 3.8.5) and the software singularity (version 3.4.1).<br>
  For all components to run, first you need to download, unzip and merge into the repository and into their respective folders all the data from OSF (folders: data, data_ml, data_cubes and code_ml).<br>
  For all components to run, first you need to create the following folder: data_steps.<br><br>